 Planning to Protect Against Burnout

-The rise of workforce planning and resource allocation has also offered the ability to see, at a glance, where there are pockets of capacity but equally to help identify associates with excessively high utilisation rates.
+The rise of workforce planning and resource allocation has also offered the ability to see, at a glance, where there are pockets of capacity but equally to help identify associates with excessively high utilization rates.

 While these are a step in the right direction, they can only have the desired impact if the senior leaders (often partners in the case of a law firm) are willing to put in place the infrastructure to allow healthier working practices to be implemented.
 Ultimately, partners set both the expectation and the example to be followed.